Broker RankingsUpdated April 22, 2026· 18 min readPDT Rule Removed

 • OnDemand historical market replay

-• Hot keys + direct order routing
+• Hot keys + direct routing

 • thinkScript: build custom scanners & indicators